NPGS : Questions & Answers

 What is the writing speed of NPGS? (go to List)

 All older versions of NPGS up through v8.0 use a DAC board with a maximum writing speed of 100 kHz.
 Interestingly, even with this rather slow speed, the older versions of NPGS have been successfully used for a very wide range of SEM lithography applications for over 10 years, and have been the most widely used SEM lithography systems at the top research labs in the US.
-The only system with a higher level of customer satisfaction is NPGS v9.0.
+The only system with a higher level of customer satisfaction is NPGS v9.

 Which type of writing method does NPGS utilize? (go to List)

 NPGS uses a true vector writing mode which gives the user the maximum control over the beam.
 For example, the beam will move along sloped lines and tangent to arcs and circles.
 Also, when filling arbitrary polygons, the beam will sweep parallel to one side of the polygon as specified by the user.
 This approach enhances the exposure quality over systems using a simple xy raster method or one that breaks each arbitrary polygon into trapezoids with different scan directions.
+In addition to the vector writing mode, NPGS also provides a raster mode for writing bitmaps which can be useful for FIB milling.

 Is a beam blanker required for SEM or STEM lithography? (go to List)

 No, a blanker is not required, but it will make pattern writing more convenient and may improve the results for some types of patterns.
 It is quite easy for NPGS to move the beam fast enough between pattern elements to avoid unwanted exposure, however, there are two problems when writing without a blanker that may adversely affect some applications.
 The first is that the scan coils of the microscope normally require a settling time after large changes in the beam position.
 Normally, this is done with the beam blanked.
 When no blanker is available, allowing the beam to settle would cause an overexposure at the start of each pattern element.
-Instead, NPGS avoids the overexposure, but then the first several exposure points of each pattern element may not be properly placed after large changes in the beam, because the response time of the scan coils will be too slow to keep up the fast jump of the DACs that is used between the elements.
+Instead, NPGS avoids the overexposure, but then the initial exposure points of each pattern element may not be properly placed after large changes in the beam, because the response time of the scan coils will be too slow to keep up the fast jump of the DACs that is used between the elements.
 However, it is possible to minimize this effect with NPGS using "Dump" points.
 The second main problem is that the beam is always hitting the sample and care must be taken to avoid unwanted exposure when the stage is moved between exposure locations.
 Overall, NPGS provides features to optimize the pattern writing when using a fast beam blanker, a slow shutter, or no blanker at all.

 For reference, an electrostatic "beam blanker" for an electron microscope typically consists of metal plates (from ~5 mm to 10 cm in length) in the microscope column with a small gap (~0.25 to ~2 mm) where the beam passes, which will deflect the beam when a voltage (from ~5v to ~400v) is applied to one plate, while the other is kept at ground potential.
 The beam is blanked when the voltage is applied because the deflection of the beam makes it miss the opening in a subsequent aperture or makes it hit a "knife edge" on one of the blanking plates.
 The beam passes with no deflection for pattern writing or during imaging when both plates are at ground potential.
 The repetition rate for beam blanking can range from a slow ~200 kHz to a very fast ~50 MHz, depending on the blanker.
 The rise/fall times for the blanking transition will typically range from <10 nsec to ~100 nsec.
 Some microscopes will have a ~1 MHz rate magnetic blanker or will have a slow (~5 msec) blanking capability that is produced by magnetically deflecting the beam with a gun alignment coil.